enkidevs/curriculum/react/introduction/intro-react/README.md

 name: Intro to React

-description: Get a broader pictures of what is React and why it became such as popular library.
+description: Get a broader picture of what is React and why it became such a popular library.

 insights:
   - react-what-is-react